snail-z/zhPopupController/README.md

 <img src="https://github.com/snail-z/zhPopupController/blob/master/Preview/full2.gif?raw=true" width="188px">

-- Support adjust the spacing between with the keyboard.by `keyboardOffsetSpacing`
+- Support adjust the spacing between with the keyboard.by `keyboardOffsetSpacing`.
+You can through it adjust the spacing relative to the keyboard when the keyboard appears. default is 0, The pan gesture will be invalid when the keyboard appears.

   ```objc
   /// Adjust the spacing between with the keyboard